 Virtual Private Server (VPS) hosting is a great hosting option that brings you many of the benefits of dedicated hosting--at a fraction of the price.
 Below, you'll find our unbiased ranking and reviews for the most reliable VPS hosting services in the industry.
-All of these hosting companies are ranked and reviewed based on their reliability, features, customer feedback, support, and overall value--not paid incentives.
+All of these hosting companies are ranked and reviewed based on their reliability, features, customer feedback, support, and overall value.

 |Rank||VPS Hosting Provider||Key Features|